tc39/proposal-record-tuple/README.md

 # FAQ

-## What are the performance expectations of those Data Structures?
+## What are the performance expectations of these data structures?

-This proposal in itself does not put any performance guarantees and does not require specific optimizations on the implementers.
-It is however built in a way that some performance optimizations can be done in most cases if implementers choose to do so.
+This proposal in itself does not make any performance guarantees and does not require specific optimizations in implementations.
+It is, however, built in a way that some performance optimizations can be made in most cases, if implementers choose to do so.

 This proposal is designed to enable classical optimizations for purely functional data structures, including but not limited to: